If you are fascinated and intrigued by human behaviour, a career in psychology is the right choice for you.

 Here is a step-by-step study pathways guide to becoming a psychologist in Australia:

-This is the first step towards becoming a psychologist in Australia.
 To achieve the initial three-year undergraduate sequence, you need to complete an accredited bachelor's degree in psychology, such as a Bachelor of Psychological Science or Bachelor of Psychology.
 This degree must be recognised and certified by the Australian Psychology Accreditation Council (APAC).

 Alternatively, students who have previously completed a Bachelor's degree in a different field are also eligible to apply for an APAC accredited Graduate Diploma containing psychology subjects.